 - What is the interest rate?
 Interest rates for short-term loans vary significantly from one lender to another.
 It’s always best to compare to know the rate is competitive.

 - Is there repayment flexibility?
 Lenders who offer loans up to $100 normally require you to set up direct debits through a bank account in order to make payments, and some will charge if you choose to repay your loan early.

 - What is the reputation of the lender?
-The Internet has given rise to a number of online lenders so finding out a little about the lender is important before you apply.
+The Internet has given rise to a number of online lenders, so finding out if the lender is legit is important before you apply.

 How to increase your chances of being of approved

 While there is no definite way to make sure a lender approves your application, it could help your application to keep the following in mind: